Deleting posts automatically in Mastodon after a certain time period

 To create a list through the web version of Mastodon:

-4. Create a new list by typing a name for the list into the white box (you can skip this step if you’ve already created a suitable list).
+5. You can create a new list by typing a name for the list into the white box.
+You can skip this step if you’ve already created a suitable list for the account you want to add.

-7. You can browse Lists by clicking the Lists icon on the right of the screen (three horizontal lines with three dots).
-If you’re using the website through a computer, direct links to lists will also be visible on the right side of the screen.
+You can browse Lists by clicking the Lists icon on the right of the screen (three horizontal lines with three dots and a box around them).

-8. Don’t worry if a list looks empty.
-Lists always start out empty as they don’t show posts from before the list was created, but you will start seeing new posts appear on the list over time.
+Don’t worry if a List looks empty.
+Lists always start out empty as they don’t show posts from before the List was created.
+Once the accounts on the List start publishing newer posts, you will start seeing these new posts appear on the List.

-9. To edit or delete an existing list, click on the list’s name to open it and then click on the slider icon in the top right corner of the list.
-This editor also includes a search box for searching accounts you follow, if you prefer to add accounts to your list that way.
+To edit or delete an existing List, click on the List’s name to open it and then click on the ⚙️ icon in the top right corner of the List.
+This editor also includes a search box for searching accounts you follow, if you prefer to add accounts to your List that way.

 Can I view accounts on Lists without them appearing on my Home timeline?